backdrop-contrib/user_import/README.txt

 New user imported:

-  A NodeProfile node will be created if there is data for that node, if there is no data the node will not be created.
+  A Content Profile node will be created if there is data for that node, if there is no data the node will not be created.